 - The cleanliness measurement is ideal for post soldering evaluation as per official regulation.
 Also, it verifies surface quality prior to PCB coating and other chemical processes.

 - The testing also performs quantitative determination of the ion contaminates for PCBs in µg/cm² equivalent NaCl.

-- The cleanliness measurement continuously monitors of contamination via quality through regular sample-based measurement.
+- The cleanliness measurement continuously monitors contamination of quality through regular sample-based measurement.

 PCB cleaning is a delicate process, similar to manufacturing.
-A number of issues may arise leading to ionic contamination including, damaged connections, loosened connections and washed away materials if the cleaning process is not performed properly.
+A number of issues may arise leading to ionic contamination including, damaged and loosened connections, and washed away materials if the cleaning process is not performed properly.
 Here are a few PCB cleaning processes worth mentioning:

 - Aqueous cleaning process